Apixirli/hyas/content/about/index.md

 Technically-inclined CG Generalist who enjoys solving stuff.

-Graduated from Nanyang Technological University, School of Art, Design & Media with a Bachelor of Fine Arts in Digital Animation (Character Animation).
-Extremely quick lifelong learner, embracer of the cutting edge, delver of the technical abyss.
+Graduated from Nanyang Technological University, School of Art, Design & Media with a Bachelor of Fine Arts in Digital Animation (Character Animation) and a semester abroad at the University of Hertfordshire, School of Creative Arts.

-Proficient in Autodesk Maya, SideFx Houdini, Substance Designer, Substance Painter, Blender, Unreal Engine, Agisoft Metashape, Adobe Photoshop, Adobe Premiere Pro, Adobe After Effects, Nuke, Python, Git, Adobe Typescript.
+Proficient in Autodesk Maya, SideFx Houdini, Substance Designer, Unreal Engine, Arnold, Agisoft Metashape, Nuke, Python.

+Familiar with Substance Painter, Blender, Git, Adobe Typescript.

 Enjoys reading, hiking, getting frustrated, and sitting in the dark.
 Also a ninja.